I'm a mother of three adopted boys, I love all things computer science, and I'm a former teacher and administrator. Love wins.

 It's become common knowledge that computer programming is one of the most valuable skills of the future workforce.
 Software engineers will typically make six digits, and even if software development is not what you end up doing exclusively, there is an abundance of other related jobs in science and engineering that require some knowledge of programming.

-To prepare my kids now, one of the most essential and easiest things I can do as a parent of a child at the kindergarten age is to emphasize math.
+To prepare my kids now, one of the most essential and easiest things I can do as a parent of a child of kindergarten-aged kids is to emphasize math.
 Math, math, math.
 I don't mean to necessarily put your child through endless formal math drills, although some kids might enjoy that.
 Math can be naturally worked into any conversation because it's applicable everywhere.
-But at the very base level, regardless of the specific topic, children need to develop some mindsets that will serve them the rest of their lives:
+But at the very base level, regardless of the specific topic, children need to develop these mindsets that will serve them the rest of their lives:

 - Math is fun.